 Yes.
 Unlike other bees and hornets that live in trees, Japanese hornets prefer subterranean environments.
 You might find them atop the occasional gazebo, but in an optimal environment, they’ll always go underground.

-They build their nests and combs at depths of 6 – 60 feet, and they often live among things like rotted pine roots.
-They've even been known to take over the burrows of rodents, snakes and other small, ground-dwelling species.
+They build their nests and combs at depths of 6 – 60 cm (2-23 in), and they often live among things like rotted pine roots.
+They’ve even been known to take over the burrows of rodents, snakes and other small, ground-dwelling species.

 Japanese hornets have a busy and complex social structure.
 They’re considered eusocial creatures because they divide themselves into castes that include multiple generations living together with cooperative child-rearing and intelligent divisions of labor.
 Here’s how it breaks down:

 - Queens: The most important members are the queens.
 They’re the only ones who can lay eggs, and hive life revolves around them.
 Japanese hornets even have “royal courts” where workers will lick and bite the queen to transmit pheromones.

 - Workers and Scouts: The next caste consists of workers and scouts.
 They’re unfertilized females who do the heavy lifting for the hive.

 - Drones: Males are called drones.
 Their only real purpose is to mate, and they die as soon as they’ve accomplished it.